noadanimation/C4D-Keyframe-Breakdowner/README.md

 ### Notes
 * All animated parameters on your current selection will be altered at the same time, there's no option for excluding or selecting certain parameters.
 * Your playhead needs to be between two keyframes for the plugin to do anything, as it interpolates between the values of the two keyframes.
+* Ideally you should work with 'stepped' curves while using Keyframe Breakdowner, then smooth your curves once finished - it will respect the curve type of surrounding keyframes but might not interpolate them nicely in other modes.

 ## Licence
 Modified BSD - available in the .pyp file